Referral economy: Range

 Banks.
-When it comes to money issues where people have special interest and care, they tend primarily to rely on friends and their recommendations on any bank, as these sources are the most trustworthy.
-The banking business is now built on the basis of relationships.
-Those companies that have enhanced them as part of its commercial strategy, are now being rewarded.
-The first step so someone can make a good reference for you begins by finding references for that person.
-If the company aids customers, they will want to return the favour and the will be transformed into a potential source of recommendations.
+When it comes to money issues where people have a special interest and care, they tend primarily to rely on friends and their recommendations of any bank, as these sources are the most trustworthy.

 Social media.
-Nowadays it is difficult to conceive a company which wants to be at the height of the expectations if it does not have a social media strategy.
-Around 55% of people consult these platforms prior to a purchase, which highlights its importance.
-The evolution of social networks during recent years has turned from a place designed to chat with friends and colleagues into the basement of its marketing policy for most businesses.
+Around 55% of people consult these platforms prior to a purchase.
 In addition, the same entrepreneurs and employers register themselves into these online platforms.
-As for making marketing decisions, social networks have influenced immensely, being the ideal time for companies boost their media strategy as a result.
-Arriving at this sector without having a concise strategy may cause upset results.
-Nevertheless, carrying out an appropriate strategy close to patrons, results in great benefit both value and reputation.
+As for making marketing decisions, social networks have influenced considerably.
 71% of buyers are influenced by the reviews found online when purchasing a product.
-This reflects in what social networks have become, an influence.

 In general, a positive increment of 30% on Twitter is four times more effective in provoking additional sales than an increment of the 30% on existing regular advertising.

 The top influential sites are: Facebook (30.8%), YouTube (27%), LinkedIn (27%), Google+ (20%), Pinterest (12%), and Twitter (8%).

 Travel sites.
 An example is TripAdvisor, a portal whose original idea, according to its founder Stephen Kaufer, was to focus on opinions of reliable sources such as travel guides and magazines.
 However, the page had an option for users to add his own comment referring a place, and this rocketed.
 In a very short time, the page started to be full of people's reviews about their own experiences, surpassing in great number the professional recommendations from its beginnings.

 In fact, 59% of users say these sites have the greatest influence on their booking decisions.
 Peter Shankman, author of the book Zombie Loyalists, says that "the next fifty years of the economy are going to be run by customer experience".